MrRaindrop/issueblog/README.md

 issueblog
 =========

-generate a blog which powered on your github page's issues.
+generate a blog powered on your github page's issues.